codio/site/source/docs/content/collaboration/workflow.html.md

 It is important that you pull in all changes from the owner's repo before carrying on work yourself.

 Firstly, you need to create a *remote* that tells your Codio repo the name of the authoritative repository from which your working copy was forked.
 The video explains how to retrieve the `<special url>`.
 Please make sure that you use the *https* link and not the GitHub link.
-The video explains this i more depth.
+The video explains this in more depth.

 - `git remote add upstream <special url>`